bhgames/data_check/README.md

 ## Introduction

 DataCheck is an open sourced data quality tool for the Hadoop ecosystem.
+It is built to be extensible.
+Connection support:

+* Impala
+* Postgres

-It is built to be extensible and while it currently supports only Impala connections, a future TODO is to add Spark 1.6 and 2 support.
+(a future TODO is to add Presto support.)

 It currently supports:
 * Job Template Creation